Strategy11/formidable-forms/readme.txt

 It's a **100% GDPR-friendly** form generator.
 You can turn off IP tracking or stop saving submissions entirely.
 Or add a GDPR checkbox field to your lead forms and payment forms to collect consent.

 Need to import your leads to an external service like MailChimp?
-No problem. **Export leads to a CSV**, open it in Excel, or import anywhere.
+No problem. **Export leads to a CSV**, open it in Excel, or import it anywhere.

 You can also configure unlimited email notifications and autoresponders triggered by submissions.